-- 188. Concern was expressed about the need to examine and identify the extent to which associate members could participate in the programme of work of the CDCC.
-This was raised in the context that some member countries had only become aware of the existence of some projects at this session, and they had no advance information as to proposals which had been developed in collaboration with other United Nations organizations. - 189.
-The secretariat informed the Committee of resolutions adopted by the Fifth Committee and ECOSOC concerning the convening of meetings, and specifically resolutions adopted regarding the need to reduce the frequency of meetings of subsidiary bodies of the United Nations System. - 190.
+- 188. Concern was expressed about the need to examine and identify the extent to which associate members could participate in the CDCC programme of work.
+This matter was raised in the context that some member countries had only become aware of the existence of some projects at this session and had had no advance information as to proposals which had been developed in collaboration with other United Nations organizations. - 189.
+The secretariat informed the Committee of resolutions adopted by the Fifth Committee and the Economic and Social Council concerning the convening of meetings, and specifically of resolutions adopted regarding the need to reduce the frequency of meetings of subsidiary bodies of the United Nations system. - 190.
 A compromise was subsequently suggested which involved the convening of a ministerial meeting every two years with the scheduled technical meetings and meetings of the monitoring committee continuing on an annual basis. - 191.
-One delegation questioned the proposal to convene the ministeria meetings biennially in order to meet the demands of the restructuring the United Nations system for costs reduction. - 192.
+One delegation questioned the proposal to convene the ministerial meetings biennially in order to meet the demands of the restructuring of the United Nations system for costs reduction. - 192.
 After numerous interventions by delegations on this issue, it was decided that the present schedule of CDCC meetings should be maintained.